avinashbabudonthu/java/java-v2/core-java/notes/collections.md

 	* removeAll()
 	* containsAll()
 	* retainAll()
-* differnce between old and new aggregate functions
+* difference between old and new aggregate functions
 	* old aggregate functions are mutative(changes underlying collection).
 	* New aggregate functions are not mutative
 * Iterator